 If you’re struggling...

 If you’re struggling with the steps above, here are some things you can do:

-- Chat to someone: A lot of the time, we’re our own worst critic.
+- Chat to someone: A lot of the time, we’re our own harshest critic.
 Get a second opinion from a trusted friend or family member, and find out what they think you’re awesome at.
 For professional guidance, take all your questions to a careers adviser at school or uni.

 - Do some work experience: Volunteer or intern with companies or organisations you like the look of.
 It’s one of the best ways to get a taste of what to expect in an industry.
-If you find that it’s not for you, you can simply cross it off the list.
+If you find that it’s not for you, you can simply cross it off your list.
 Done.

 It probably isn’t going to happen that you’ll fall into a job that you love straight away.
 It takes time, persistence and hard work.
 In the meantime, any experience is good experience.
 If you have absolutely no idea where to start, just choose anything – that way, you'll at least start acquiring skills that are valuable in any workplace and learning about the kinds of things you do and don’t like in a job, and about what it’s like to be employed.
-The good thing is, in this day and age, it’s not a big deal to shift careers.
+The good thing is, it’s not a big deal to shift careers.
 You can always change to something else down the track.

 What can I do now?